 Supporting the Watoto Village in Northern Uganda is the aim of this project.
-This village is running a program offering medical and psychological support to victims of war.
-This project…
+This village is a holistic care program offering medical and psychological support to victims of war.
+This…

 The modern day slave trade.

 We abolished slavery 150 years ago, yet there are more people in slavery today through human trafficking than at any other time in our history.

 An estimated 1.2 million children every year are trafficked every year.

 The average age of a trafficked victim is 14 years old.